Bulgaria for Archaeologists: Ancient History, written in Gold

 Day 9 - Saturday: SHUMEN – Madara - Pliska – Sveshtari – RUSE ( 190 km)

 Your first visit will be to the Madara national historic and archaeological reserve.
 This is where you will see the Madara Horseman, a unique bas-relief hewn into the sheer rock, included in the UNESCO List of World Heritage.
 Next stop is in Pliska, the capital of the First Bulgarian Kingdom.
 You will visit the site and the small Archaeological museum before driving to Sveshtari Thracian Tombs.
 Sveshtari is one of the most sensational archaeological discoveries during the past two decades, dating back to the 4th-3rd century B.C.
-The most famous Thracian tomb was built in the early 3rd century B.C. and included in the List of UNESCO Cultural Heritage Sites in 1985.
+The most famous Thracian tomb was built in the early 3rd century B.C. and inscribed in the List of UNESCO Cultural Heritage Sites in 1985.

 B, Overnight in a 4* hotel in Ruse.